Michael-Mulholland/Mobile-Application-Project---Survival-Application/README.md

 ## **Motovation**

-In Mobile Application Development I must create a mobile application and I must meet the following requirements:
+In MAD I must create a mobile app and I must meet the following requirements:

 • The App must run - When the ionic serve command is issued, after cloning and installing modules I expect the app to open in the browser.
 • The App should use: